pauldubois777/AuthExamplePublic/README.md

 You can view a working Demo [here](http://authexample.coderforchrist.com).

+* You do not have to use real email addresses in the demo, since it does not require email verification *

 ## How It Works

 When the user first visits the site, they are present with the un-protected Home page.
 They can click a button to sign in, or create a new account.